Life moves quickly. It’s easy to get distracted. But that can be costly.

-Through June 6 — Florida Disaster Preparedness Sales Tax Holiday
+Through June 9 — Florida’s Disaster Preparedness Sales Tax Holiday

 Just as some states offer back-to-school sales tax holidays, during which they waive sales taxes on purchases like school supplies, some states offer disaster preparedness sales tax holidays.

-Florida’s 2021 Disaster Preparedness Sales Tax holiday started May 28 and runs through June 6.
-A list of products that qualify for the tax break is available on the Florida Department of Revenue’s website.
+Florida now has two such sales tax holidays per year.
+The state’s first Disaster Preparedness Sales Tax Holiday started May 27 and runs until June 9.
+A list of products that qualify for the tax break is available on the state’s Department of Revenue website.

 June 15 — Deadline for estimated tax payments

-June 15 is the deadline for the second quarterly installment of estimated taxes for the 2021 tax year — the one for which your tax return is due in spring 2022.
-This deadline applies to the self-employed, who use IRS Form 1040-ES to pay this tax.
+This is the deadline for the second quarterly installment of estimated taxes for the 2023 tax year — the one for which your tax return is due by April 2024.
+This deadline applies to the self-employed and other workers who earn income that isn’t subject to withholding, who use IRS Form 1040-ES to pay this tax.

 June 30 — Tennessee’s gun-safety sales tax holiday ends